-Regarding the fact that the SH scholarship covers studies in Hungary, the scholarship holder is not entitled to use financial support for taking part in programmes or partial studies outside Hungary, e.g. Erasmus +, CEEPUS or Campus Mundi.
-However, for a short stay (not longer than 10 working days), you are allowed to participate at a conference related to research or studies funded by institutional sources, and a stay that does not affect the requirement of the habitual residency principle.
+Regarding the fact that the SH scholarship covers studies in Hungary, the scholarship holder is not entitled to use financial support for taking part in programmes or partial studies outside Hungary or other scholarship programs.
+However, for a short stay (not longer than 30 working days), you are allowed to participate at a conference related to research or studies funded by institutional sources or other scholarship programmes (e.g. Erasmus+, CEEPUS) and a stay that does not affect the requirement of the habitual residency principle.